The Lone Ranger (album)

-The Lone Ranger is the first solo album by British singer Suggs, singer in second wave ska band Madness.
-It was released in 1995 (see 1995 in music).
-The album peaked at No. 14 in the UK charts.
-"Cecilia", a cover of the Simon and Garfunkel song, reached No. 4 on the UK charts.
-The song "4 am" was later re-recorded and appeared on the 1999 Madness album Wonderful.
+The Lone Ranger is the debut solo album by Suggs, lead singer of the English second wave ska band Madness.
+It was released in 1995 and peaked at No. 14 in the UK Albums Chart.
+The album contains five singles which reached the UK Singles Chart, including covers of The Beatles' "I'm Only Sleeping" and Simon & Garfunkel's "Cecilia", the latter being Suggs' highest-charting solo single to date.
+The album track "4 am" was later re-recorded and appears on the 1999 Madness album Wonderful.

-The Lone Ranger was reissued in 2016 by Cherry Red Records as a two-CD deluxe edition.
+The Lone Ranger was reissued in 1996 with new artwork, a reordered track listing and including the single "No More Alcohol", a reworked version of the original album track "Alcohol".
+The album was reissued again in 2016 by Cherry Red Records as a two-CD deluxe edition, reverting back to its original cover.

 Background

+In 1989, the short-lived incarnation of Madness―at that point known as The Madness―split again, and Suggs went through a wilderness period in the following years, pursuing various endeavours such as acting, producing British band The Farm, and being a TV presenter on the BSB Power Station from 1990 to 1991 where he presented his own show Suggs on Saturday.
+During this time, Suggs also started meeting with fellow ex-Madness member Mike Barson regularly to write and produce songs with him for what was intended to be a duo project.

-After the Madness reunion concert in 1992, which yielded the album Madstock!, Suggs became involved in working on his first solo album.
+Following the Madness reunion concert in 1992, which yielded the album Madstock!, Suggs became involved in working on this album.
 He had written a few songs, including "Alcohol" and "Fortune Fish".
 In 1994, Rob Dickins arranged for Suggs to work with producers Sly and Robbie on some songs.
 Dickins suggested "I'm Only Sleeping" as a track, while Sly and Robbie proposed "Cecilia" as one of the songs to work on.
-Other songs produced by Sly and Robbie are "Camden Town", "Haunted" and "Off on Holiday", and they also helped to produce "The Tune", a song written by Mike Barson.
+Other songs produced by Sly and Robbie are "Camden Town", "Haunted" and "Off on Holiday", and they also helped to produce "The Tune", a song written by Barson.
 After the sessions with Sly and Robbie ended, other songs were recorded with other producers.

-Suggs collaborated with Barson to write and produce a number of song, including "Camden Town", "4 am", which is a tribute to The Kinks, and "She's Gone".
+Suggs collaborated with Barson to write and produce a number of songs, including "Camden Town", "4 am", which is a tribute to The Kinks, and "She's Gone".
 The songs, including "Green Eyes", were co-produced with engineer Kevin Petrie, who also helped with "Alcohol" and "Fortune Fish".
+However, Suggs was eventually convinced to turn these songs into a solo album rather than a duo album like he and Barson had intended.

 After the second Madstock concert, Madstock II, Suggs announced that he would pursue a solo career in August 1994, and made his first appearance as a solo artist in November on Danny Baker After All, performing "I'm Only Sleeping" and Morrissey's "Suedehead".
 His debut album The Lone Ranger was released in 1995.